FRAUD RESOURCE CENTER

-- Do learn about the difference between medical discount plans and health insurance, and ask specific questions to make sure you know what you’re getting.
+- Do learn the difference between medical discount plans and health insurance.
+The FTC offers guidance.
+Ask specific questions to make sure you know what you’re getting.

 - Do research an association or union named in an insurance pitch.
 Look for a U.S. street address and phone number, and for evidence of activity other than selling health insurance.

-- If an unfamiliar company says it sells plans through a major insurer like BlueCross BlueShield, do check it with the big name.
+- Do check out an unfamiliar company that says it sells plans through a major insurer such as BlueCross/BlueShield.
+The affiliation should be confirmed with the big-name insurer.

 - Don’t keep talking to a sales agent who gives vague or evasive answers to coverage questions or tells you the details are “in the brochure.”

-- Don’t give bank, credit card or personal information, or make a payment, to someone who calls or comes to your door regarding ACA coverage.
-Assistance in navigating the Health Insurance Marketplace is available for free all over the country (go to HealthCare.gov and click “Find Local Help”), and real Marketplace representatives will not ask you for personal or financial data.
+- Don’t give bank, credit card or personal information, or make a payment, in exchange for assistance in getting ACA coverage.
+Help navigating the health insurance marketplace is available free.
+Go to HealthCare.gov and click “Find Local Help.”
+Real health insurance marketplace representatives will not ask you for personal or financial data.

 More From the Fraud Resource Center